 - ALL children must arrive to school with clean bodies and clean clothes daily.

 - Please do not send hand sanitizer in your child’s school bag.
-It is not allowed by the Department of Social Services unless under the guidance of an adult.
+The Department of Social Services does not allow it unless under the guidance of an adult.